angelajw/QualtricsDataCleaning/README.md

-# Useful R codes for cleaning and filtering datasets from Qualtrics surveys, with step by step explanations- By Angela Jiang-Wang
+# Useful R codes for cleaning and filtering datasets from Qualtrics surveys

+By Angela Jiang-Wang

 #R version used: 4.0.3 (2020-10-10) -- "Bunny-Wunnies Freak Out"